 While your email address remains within the MailChimp database, you will receive newsletter-style emails from us.

 4.0 CREDIT, DEBIT CARD PAYMENT INFORMATION

-Paypal process payments for any products purchased.
+The third party we use are PayPal.
+PayPal process payments for any products purchased.
 We do not retain any financial information you may submit as part of the purchasing process.

 PayPal monitor every transaction, 24/7 to prevent fraud, email phishing and identity theft.
 Every transaction is heavily guarded behind PayPal’s advanced encryption.
 If something appears suspicious, their dedicated team of security specialists will identify suspicious activity and help protect you from fraudulent transactions.

 5.0 ABOUT THIS WEBSITE’S SERVER

 Our website is hosted on a server that is managed by Godaddy.